 Type of wood

 Pine is often preferred for its lightweight, great elasticity, affordability, and swelling resistance.
-To me, it deserves the best wood to use for boat trailer bunks title.
+To me, it deserves the most favorite wood to use for boat trailer bunks title.
 Cypress and oak, on the other hand, generally belong at the top if durability and rot resistance are the yardsticks.
 Cypress also performs better on freshwater.

 Avoid redwood or cedar for boat trailer bunks since they are prone to breakage.
 Douglas fir for boat trailer bunks has decent strength.
 In most cases, any hardwood type of lumber for trailer bunks will fulfill most boat trailering and boat launching purposes.